TiedNets/TiedNets/README.md

 * **gather** the results of multiple simulations and combine them

 ## Documentation
 The [Wiki](https://github.com/AgostinoSturaro/TiedNets/wiki) contains the overview of the tools and general information you'll need to work with it.
-There is also a user guide.

 ## Reporting Issues
 Use the [issue tracker](https://github.com/AgostinoSturaro/TiedNets/issues) here on GitHub to report issues.

 ## License
 TiedNets is free to use and modify.
-It is distributed under the terms of the [GPL-3.0 license](https://www.tldrlegal.com/l/gpl-3.0).

 If you use TiedNets for your research, please cite this article